Jada M. Lark-Executive Director

 Frank Bartolucci – Resident Director

 Mr. Bartolucci has directed 60 plays for Pistarckle Theater since 2003 as a freelance and Resident Director.
-A few of the musicals include A Little Shop of Horrors; The All-Night Strut; Rent; The Rocky Horror Show; Hair; Cabaret; Chicago; Rock Of Ages; and Sister Act and a few of the plays were: American Buffalo; Red; Proof; Venus in Fur; A Steady Rain; Love Letters; Play It Again Sam, and The Color Purple.
+A few of the musicals include A Little Shop of Horrors, The All-Night Strut, Rent, The Rocky Horror Picture Show, Hair, Cabaret, Chicago, Rock Of Ages, and Sister Act and a few of the plays were: American Buffalo, Red, Proof, Venus in Fur, A Steady Rain, Love Letters, Play It Again Sam, and The Color Purple.
 He received his Theater training at SUNY Geneseo.
-Upon Graduation, he co-founded The Portable Players, a professional touring company producing Jacque Brel…Feiffer’s People and created an original musical revue of composer Stephen Schwartz work: Magic To Do (renamed Day by Day).
-He has worked on several major motion pictures, most notably Home For The Holidays, directed by Jodi Foster and Boys starring Winona Ryder.
+Upon Graduation, he co-founded The Portable Players, a professional touring company producing Jacques Brel…Feiffer’s People and created an original musical revue of composer Stephen Schwartz’s work: Magic To Do (renamed Day by Day).
+He has worked on several major motion pictures, most notably Home For The Holidays, directed by Jodi Foster, and Boys, starring Winona Ryder.
 Mr. Bartolucci was Executive Director of the St. John based Epiphany Theater Company.
-In 2003, he created A State of Grace Productions, Inc., producing and directing Ain’t Misbehavin at the Old Mill Playhouse.
+In 2003, he created A State of Grace Productions, Inc., producing and directing Ain’t Misbehavin’ at the Old Mill Playhouse.

 Bonnie Erb - President